MicroEJ/docs/SDKUserGuide/sdkChangeLog.rst

 [5.5.0] - 2021-11-05
 ~~~~~~~~~~~~~~~~~~~~

+**NOTE:** This release prepares for a future JRE 11 migration.
+However, the officially supported JRE version is still JRE 8.
+Please refer to :ref:`system-requirements` for more details.

 General
 """""""

 -  ``[Studio]`` Added Add-On Processor resolution in workspace.
+-  ``[Studio]`` Updated tools for both JRE 8 and JRE 11 compatibility.
 -  ``[SDK]`` Updated Architecture version check during Pack import (``greaterOrEqual`` instead of ``compatible``).
 This allows to import :ref:`pack_architecture_specific` and :ref:`pack_generic_legacy` on future Architecture ``8.x`` versions.

 MicroEJ Module Manager